 Spinach, Strawberry, Pomegranate, Feta Salad

 The pomegranates at my local market have been disappointing.
 I’ve been unimpressed with their pale arils and lackluster flavor.
 When in season, I adore their rosy color amongst the rainbow of other fruit on a fall or winter fruit platter.

 They create an exquisite presentation when cracked open with a few of the gem-like berries spilling from the shell.
 I had to resort to plan B for a recent coffee I hosted, as I was underwhelmed by my purchase.
 How I wish my Melissa’s delivery had come that week.

-But the timing was right for beautiful winter salad.
-I love the contrast of the jewel toned strawberries and pomegranate arils with the beautiful green spinach leaves. some nuts for crunch and some salty feta for a creamy touch round out this terrific salad!
+But the timing was right for a beautiful winter salad.
+I love the contrast of the jewel-toned strawberries and pomegranate arils with the beautiful green spinach leaves. some nuts for crunch and some salty feta for a creamy touch round out this terrific salad!

 The Best Balsamic Vinaigrette Recipe